Cash-in-transit: CIT guards

 Depending on the jurisdiction, the guards are armed with weapons and required to wear bulletproof vests and/or ballistic helmets.
 Most guards are issued with shotguns, while others carry handguns.
 Submachine guns and even assault rifles may be equipped by those officers in some countries.
 These guards are required to have firearms training before they can carry them.

-Six member states of the European Union prohibit weapons during cash-in-transit (CIT) operations.
+Five member states of the European Union, Denmark, Greece, Ireland, Sweden, and the Netherlands prohibit weapons during cash-in-transit operations.